Where to go in Germany for 1, 2, or 3 weeks

 Munich (2 or 3 nights minimum)

 Most of the widely-known cliches about Germany, including lederhosen, yodeling, and those giant beers, are actually Bavarian cliches.
-Bavarians still identify themselves as Bavarians first and Germans second, and Munich is obviously the place to soak all of this in.
-There is a reasonably compact city center, but there are also extensive parklands and plenty of other attractions spread around a bit, including the BMW Museum.
+Older Bavarians still identify themselves as Bavarians first and Germans second, and Munich is obviously the place to soak all of this in.
+There is a reasonably compact city center, but there are also extensive park lands and plenty of other attractions spread around a bit, including the BMW Museum.

 One word that most people use to describe Munich is “pleasant,” with a more relaxed and outdoorsy vibe.
 Of course there is also the famous Oktoberfest, running from mid September to early October, but before you plan for attending, realize that hotel rates literally triple for the festival.
-Still, if you can include Munich on your trip, you won't regret it.
+Still, if you can include Munich on your trip, you won’t regret it.
+Make sure you reserve spaces in the beer tents in advance because walk-up spots are often not available and you’ll have to stand in long queues.

 Rothenburg ob der Tauber (24 hours)